 Coolant Level Check

-Your unit requires coolant to cool the air down before going into your ductwork system.
+Your unit requires refrigerant to cool the air down before going into your ductwork system.
 While these levels typically remain steady, small leaks or evaporation can cause the levels to be less than ideal.
 Keeping these levels optimal will help prevent breakdowns, ensure a comfortable temperature, and allow your system to run more efficiently.